Esri/arcgispro-vscode-debugger/README.md

 ArcGIS Pro.
 This integration allows developers to leverage VSC's native Python debugging experience while developing script tools for ArcGIS Pro.

+## What's New

+### Version 1.1.0

+**Streamlined Debugging Experience**
+- **Streamlined Attach**: Debug Mode setting removed - simply attach and start debugging immediately without additional configuration steps.
+- **Multi-Workspace Support**: Work with multiple workspaces simultaneously and select the appropriate workspace when attaching to ArcGIS Pro

+**Improved User Feedback**
+- **Enhanced Messaging**: Clear, informative messages throughout the extension to guide you through the debugging process
+- **Better Workspace Validation**: Improved detection and helpful feedback when a folder workspace is required but not open
+- **Detailed Process List**: ArcGIS Pro processes now display with associated project details, making it easier to attach to the correct instance

+These improvements make debugging ArcGIS Pro script tools faster and more intuitive, reducing setup time and helping you identify issues more quickly.

 ## Features
 - Easily attach to ArcGIS Pro and stand-alone Python processes
 - Debug ArcGIS Pro Script Tools (.atbx) and Python Toolboxes (.pyt)